mdneuzerling/woadveil/content/06-magic.md

 Beneath the pretension of the Lunar-Sanctum, all acts of magic are the same underlying process --- the combustion of thought-waste in the focused will of a sapient being.
 And will is the key, for noetic waste is abundant.
 It is only the mage's ability to tap into that well that determines their ability to alter reality.

+## Noetic sickness

+Noetic residue is filth, and its combustion leaves a stain upon a mage.
+The cost of magic is _noetic sickness_, the lingering maladies that remain after the burning of effluence.

+The initial effects are psychological --- stray thoughts that are not the mage's own, or new affectations and mannerisms.
+These fade in minutes.
+But should the mage continue to burn noetic residue before recovering, then the physical symptoms begin.
+The mage experience tremors, vacant stares, and rapid shifts in temperature.

+For the most part, noetic sickness is short-term and manageable.
+The psyche reasserts itself against the fumes of channelling.
+As mages hone their craft, they are able to burn greater amounts of noetic residue without escalating symptoms.
+True danger occurs when a mage, usually driven by desperation, burns beyond their limits.
+This is when noetic sickness can be devastating.

+The mage can find themselves having forgotten their native language, instead speaking the tongue of a land they've never visited.
+Colours could be replaced with sounds, or the mage could feel searing pain whenever they see a wild animal.
+The effects are unpredictable and occasionally permanent.

+Mages of the Lunar-Sanctum are taught to respect the limits of their abilities, and never to burn more effluence than their skills permit.

 ## The Noetic Wasterealm

 Noetic residue doesn't exist within the material world, but gathers instead within the _Noetic Wasterealm_, often called _The Waste_.
 There is no concept of distance in this realm, and it is meaningless to talk about the "density" of noetic residue.
 A mage in a desert far from civilisation has as much access to noetic residue as they would in the middle of a crowded city.